 Invariably, in a business coaching session with a client, we talk about the employees who my client manages.
 As most businesses grow, my client is compelled to either promote one of his or her own people to a manager; or try to hire a manager outside of his or her company.

 As you might imagine, most business owners want to promote their own employees into management positions.
-In some cases, they promote their employees and those employees fail in their leadership role.
+In some cases, they promote their employees who then fail in their new role as a leader.
 Why?
 Because they haven’t been trained.

-In this blog post, I will outline the five transition points every worker must make to become a great leader.
-Until they make each one of these transitions successfully, they’ll fail when given leadership responsibility.
+In this blog post, I’ll outline the five transition points every worker must make to become a great leader.
+Until they make each one of these transitions successfully, they’ll fail when given a chance to lead.

 Value of Leadership